eye-division/rosa-prod-site/_projects/education-video.md

     mime_type: image/jpeg
 ---

-We worked in partnership with Wiley Education Services from 2015 to 2020 on the production of video media for post-graduate courses at the University of Birmingham for MBA, MSc, MPA and LLM courses.
+Working in partnership from 2015 to 2020 with Wiley Education Services on the production of video media for post-graduate courses at the University of Birmingham for MBA, MSc, MPA and LLM courses.

 We worked closely with the learning and publishing teams, and with the academics, to create a range of materials to support learning.